-One of the first things to decide when you’re going to buy a car is whether to buy a brand new car or a used car.
+One of the first things to decide when you’re going to buy a car is whether to buy a brand-new car or a used car.
 Some people will inevitably assume it’s just a case of whether you can afford a new car, and if you can’t, you then have to settle for a used model instead.
-In fact, there’s a lot more to it than that and I’m going to gives you the pros and cons of buying a new car vs buying a used car.
+In fact, there’s a lot more to it than that and I’m going to give you the pros and cons of buying a new car vs buying a used car.

 Everyone prefers new cars, don’t they?